wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 #### Condition type: IEQUAL (`Aa`)

-The point value must match with the comparison argument in any case.
-For example: `example`, `ExAmple`, `exampLe` match with the point value `example`.
+The value must match with the comparison argument in any case.
+For example: `example`, `ExAmple`, `exampLe` match with the value `example`.

 #### Condition type: REGEX (`.*`)

-The point value must match the regular expression.
+The value must match the regular expression.

 **Regular expression syntax**